crowdfavorite-mirrors/wp-press-permit-core/readme.txt

 Initial production release

 == Changelog ==

+= 2.1.48 - 29 Sep 2014 =
+* Fixed : Post-specific restrictions were not applied correctly if PP setting "Post-assigned Exceptions take priority" enabled
+* Fixed : Nuisance notification of "Post-assigned Exceptions take priority" setting on new installations

+= 2.1.47 - 4 Sep 2014 =
+* Feature : Option to change exceptions handling to make post-specific blockages take priority over term-specific additions
+* Fixed : Media Upload by non-Editors stalled on "crunching" under some configurations
+* Fixed : Edit User Permissions screen labeled group Exceptions box as "Supplemental Roles"
+* Fixed : Support key expiration message was displayed incorrectly in some situations

+= 2.1.46 - 24 July 2014 =
+* Feature : Option to keep non-editable posts visible in wp-admin (only if PP Collaborative Editing pack is NOT active).
+* Compat : Co-Authors Plus - basic compatibility if "hide uneditable posts" setting is disabled
+* Compat : Co-Authors Plus - compatibility with PP Pro extensions
+* Compat : Tribe Events Calendar - read access filtering for ajax-loaded displays
+* Fixed : Network Groups were not updated correctly from Edit User screen (Pro)
+* Fixed : Term Management and Association exceptions were not propagated to new sub-terms
+* Fixed : Edit Terms screen did not properly label "only these" exceptions for term Management or Association, cleared them on term update
+* Fixed : Terms list for Universal Exceptions generated invalid link for term edit
+* Fixed : Custom columns in terms listing for Universal Exceptions did not include term Management or Association exceptions

 = 2.1.45 - 11 June 2014 =
 * Compat : verified WP 3.9.1 compatibility